Academic Regulations and Requirements

 Class Attendance

-Students should refer to the UMKC Attendance Policy under the Academic Regulations section of this catalog.
+Students should refer to the UMKC Attendance Policy under the Academic Regulations section of this catalog as well as the School of Pharmacy Attendance Policy.

 Absences from Scheduled Examinations